CliMA/LESbrary.jl/README.md

 ## Python conda environment

-LESbrary.jl relies on some Python functionality.
-To get the conda environment set up:
+Some aspects of the LESbrary.jl relies on some Python functionality.
+If you need this python functionality, you'll have to set up the conda environment:

 1. Download and install Miniconda (or Anaconda) if needed: https://docs.conda.io/en/latest/miniconda.html
 2. Instantiate and activate the LESbrary.jl conda environment: `conda env create --name lesbrary --file=environment.yml` then `conda activate lesbrary`